bryanlharris/edsm-pyspark/docs/utilities/run_pipeline.md

 python scripts/run_pipeline.py
 ```

 The stdout and stderr from each ingest run are written to files in the `logs` directory.
-Use `--master` to override the Spark master URL and `-v` to pass the verbose flag to `run_ingest.py`.
+Use `--master` to override the Spark master URL, `--log-level` to adjust Spark logging, and `-v` to pass the verbose flag to `run_ingest.py`.